Kombucha

 Clean filtered water is best to use for the kombucha, as chlorine and other chemicals will kill the bacteria on the SCOBY.

-You can obtain a SCOBY in starter tea from a friend who is fermenting kombucha, or you can try the links below to purchase online.
+A SCOBY in starter tea can be obtained from a friend who is fermenting kombucha, or you can purchase a SCOBY online or as part of a kombucha tea starter pack.

-The tea can be normal black tea, or you can use green tea (my preference).
-Green tea produces a lighter, flavourful kombucha.
-The sugar should be white sugar.
-Brown sugar does not seem to work as well.
+The tea used for fermentation can be normal black tea or green tea (my preference).
+Green tea produces a lighter, flavourful kombucha compared to the kombucha produced by black tea.

 The jar for fermentation must be glass, NOT metal or ceramic.
-Metal causes a reaction which kills the SCOBY.
-Lead can leech out of ceramics and into the tea.
+Metal causes a reaction that kills the SCOBY.
+Lead can leech out of certain ceramics and into the tea.

-I generally make 1 litre batches at a time, but you can increase that according to your consumption.
+I generally make 1-liter batches at a time, but you can increase that according to your consumption.
+To make a half-gallon of kombucha, double the tea bags and sugar quantities listed, or to make a gallon, multiply these ingredients by 4.

-Use the following quantities to make a 1 litre batch of kombucha.
+Use the following quantities to make a 1-liter batch of kombucha.

 • 2 tea bags (or 1.5 teaspoons of loose tea)